19 of the best Irish pubs in London

 YOU MIGHT ALSO LIKE

 After a long day at work spent dreaming of a pint of Guinness, you’re probably left wondering 'if only there were some Irish pubs near me?'
 They can be hard to track down if you don’t know where to look, but we’re happy to inform you that there is probably the perfect option just a short distance away.
-Whether you’re after an Irish pub in Soho or want to experience the buzz of Covent Garden’s Irish pub scene, London’s flock of Irish drinking dens stretch far and wide, all the way from central through to the capital’s more leafy neighbourhoods.
+Whether you’re after the best Irish pub in Soho or want to experience the buzz of Covent Garden’s Irish pub scene, London’s flock of Irish drinking dens stretch far and wide, all the way from central through to the capital’s more leafy neighbourhoods.

 Next time you find yourself craving a Guinness, head to our pick of the best Irish bars in London, which are full of pints, Tayto crisps and good craic.